 Always check your potential claim with specialist advisers as early as you can.
-It should not stop you making a claim, though it could reduce the amount of compensation you receive.
+It should not stop you making a claim, though it could reduce the level of financial compensation you’re entitled to.

-All employers are legally required to train their workers in how to operate machines and equipment and if they fail to do so, this is a clear breach of statutory rules and regulations for which they must be held responsible.
+Your employer is legally required to train its workers in how to operate machines and equipment and if they fail to do so, this is a clear breach of statutory rules and regulations for which they must be held responsible.

-No training or minimal training can open you up to all sorts of risks, ranging from operating machines dangerously, electric shocks, burns and scales and injuries from lifting.
-Workers should not be exposed to such risks in the workplace – which is why training is vital.
+If you were not given proper training, the risks of injury from operating machines increases.
+Workers should not be exposed to such risks in the workplace – which is why adequate training is vital.

-Get in touch with a legal adviser for free now on 0800 234 6438 and find out how you can start your machine injury claim.
+Get in touch with us free of charge and find out how you can start your machine injury claim.